alphagov/govuk-developer-docs/source/manual/incorrect-content-in-search-or-navigation.html.md

 related_repos: [search-api]
 ---

+# Content that doesn't show up correctly in search or list pages

 The Elasticsearch cluster utilised by [Search API](/repos/search-api.html) can get out of sync with publishing applications.
 This affects any part of the site using it, including navigation pages and related links.